astronomer/docs/learn/airflow-setup-teardown.md

 - Setup the resources to run [data quality](data-quality.md) checks and tear them down afterwards, even if the checks failed.
 - Setup storage in your [custom XCom backend](custom-xcom-backends-tutorial.md) to hold data processed through Airflow tasks and tear the extra storage down afterwards, when the XCom data is no longer needed.

-## Setup/teardown behaviors
+## Setup/teardown concepts

 In Airflow any task can be designated as a setup or a teardown task, irrespective of the operator used or the action performed by the task.
 You can freely decide which tasks are setup tasks and which are teardown tasks.

-You can turn any existing tasks into setup and teardown tasks and define relationships between them to create setup/teardown groupings, i.e. define which setup and teardown tasks should be connected.
+Setup and teardown tasks can be connected to create setup/teardown groupings, i.e. (sets of) setup and teardown tasks that are connected.

 Tasks that run after a (set of) setup task(s) and before the associated teardown task(s) are considered to be in _scope_ of this specific setup / teardown grouping.
 Usually these tasks will use the resources set up by the setup task which the teardown task will dismantle.

-If you are using the `@task` decorator you can use either the [.as_setup() and .as_teardown() methods](#setup-and-teardown-methods) or the [`@setup()` and `@teardown()` decorators](#setup-and-teardown-decorators).
-For traditional operators use the [`.as_setup()` and `.as_teardown()` methods](#setup-and-teardown-methods).

 When using setup/teardown tasks, you can expect the following behaviors: